sehmilo/Data-Engineering-and-visualization/README.md

 # Data-Engineering-and-visualization

 ## Description
-Data files for this project was derived from MIT Election Data and Science Lab (Massachusetts Institute of Technology) and can be found on the Harvard Dataverse.
+Data files for this project was derived from MIT Election Data and Science Lab (Massachusetts Institute of Technology) and can be found on the [Havard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/VOQCHQ).
 The voter turnout dataset has vote totals for each US Presidential election from 2000 - 2020, for each county in the US.
 The data and related materials can be found on Esri's (https://www.esri.com) and are intended for educational purposes only (see Terms of Use).

 ## Terms of Use
 None, Harvard Dataverse data is licensed as public domain under CC0 Public Domain Dedication.